asreview/asreview/docs/source/10minutes_asreview.rst

     Include [1] or exclude [0] (stop [S]):

-When you need a break, you can type ``S`` to quit.
+When you want to quit reviewing, you can type ``S``.
 You can always return to your automated systematic review later.

 Under the hood
 ~~~~~~~~~~~~~~

-At every iteration, ASReview presents you with the abstracts it deems
+At every iteration, ASReview orders each paper by their likeliness of inclusion,
-most relevant for your review.
-ASReview bases its decisions on the
+with the most likely papers presented first for reading.
+ASReview bases its
-papers you indicated prior to running the analysis, and the subsequent
+decisions on the papers you indicated prior to running the analysis, and the subsequent
 decisions you make on the abstracts you get presented with during the
 analysis.
 The higher the number of included/excluded papers, the quicker
 the software recognizes your choices for inclusion.